 The ballot allows you to have a voice in picking the officials who will represent you at different levels of government, from city hall to the White House.
 Most elected officials represent the people who live in a particular district, so the candidates on your ballot will depend on what political districts you live in.

 Click here for a link to your sample ballot, districts, precinct and polling place.
 Enter your first and last names as they appear on your voter registration record; don’t enter a middle name.
 It’s not necessary to enter your birth date or county unless you have a very common name.
-Hit “Submit” and select your name to see a profile of your registration information.
+Hit “Search” and select your name to see a profile of your registration information.
 Click on “Districts” to see what districts you live in for different levels of government.
 Click on “Sample Ballot” to see your ballot for an upcoming election.

 If a major election is not far away, the best single place to learn about the candidates is NC Voter Guide, a website sponsored by the NC Center for Voter Education and UNC-TV.